Real responses to real-life questions

 My nonprofit recently held a gala fundraiser and we showed a newly produced and excellent video that told our mission story.
 After the video, one individual stood up and pledged $10,000 to our cause.

 This was the largest individual donation we ever received and were excited!
 However, when we ran the donor’s credit card, the charge was rejected.
-I’ve tried contacting this man three times and he never returns my calls.
+Since the pandemic began, I’ve tried contacting this man three times and he never returns my calls.
 It's becoming clear he isn’t going to contact us and that the “pledge” has vanished into thin air.
 I am sure it is not his fault, but we need the money!

 My question is: do we have any legal recourse in this situation?

 First, a donor going back on a pledge is not unheard of.
 In these terrible times, it is likely that promises made regarding donations can no longer be kept.

 In a survey conducted by the Association of Fundraising Professionals (AFP), 62 percent of nonprofit respondents said they had two percent or more in uncollected pledge payments and 10 percent or more in unfulfilled pledges.
 An additional 91 percent had to extend the time frame for a donor to fulfill a pledge.

 Small online donations are usually made with a credit card, which is immediately processed.
 Larger donations may come in the form of a promise or pledge, either by check, cash or credit card.
 In your case, the credit-worthiness of the donor could not be immediately ascertained.

 The rate of pledge fulfillment varies, but all nonprofits must still account for the possibility a pledge will go unfulfilled.
 Be prepared for pledges like the one made by your enthusiastic but unresponsive would-be contributor.
 In the future, have a template pledge form at hand at your galas and immediately ask the contributor to fill in the amount and sign.